23f2000/23f2000/README.md

-- 👋 Hi, I’m @23f2000
+- 👋 Hi, I’m @nishant
-- 👀 I’m interested in problem solving of any type'
+- 👀 I’m interested in problem solving of any type
 - 🌱 I’m currently learning data science and programming
 - 💞️ I’m looking to collaborate on developing our country
-- 📫 How to reach me with the help of this mail nr0082640@gmail.com
+- 📫 you can reach me with the help of this mail nr0082640@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...